 A few days before Christmas I had a fall.
 It was on one of those really icy days, and as I stepped out of my apartment building my feet went out from under and I bounced down three steps, badly bruising my tail bone.
 One result of this is that I have been doing more indoor walking in the last few weeks.
-From a restaurant view this took me back to Flavour Fusion in Winnipeg Square, and recently to Cafe Asanté, also in Winnipeg Square.
+From a restaurant point of view this took me back to Flavour Fusion in Winnipeg Square, and recently to Cafe Asanté, also in Winnipeg Square.

 Cafe Asanté operates from 7 am to 3 pm Monday to Friday.
 They offer a variety of breakfast items, while the lunch menu primarily consists of wraps, sandwiches and salads along with a couple of specials that are available.
 The menu is largely Indian and Caribbean influenced.